How I Met George Burns

 George Burns tells funny and touching stories – of his many friends, both living and dead

-Want to know more about George Burns and Gracie Allen? – Here are links for more on this fascinating couple
+Want to know more about George Burns and Gracie Allen? – Here are links for more on this fascinating couple.

-George Burns on Wikipedia
+Burns and Allen on Wikipedia

 Biography of George Burns on Wikipedia, including his early years, and awards he won.